 Recitation: TR12 (35-308) or TR1 (34-302) or TR2 (34-302)

 Introduces probabilistic modeling for problems of inference and machine learning from data, emphasizing analytical and computational aspects.
 Distributions, marginalization, conditioning, and structure; graphical and neural network representations.
 Belief propagation, decision-making, classification, estimation, and prediction.
 Sampling methods and analysis.
 Introduces asymptotic analysis and information measures.
 Computational laboratory component explores the concepts introduced in class in the context contemporary applications.
 Students design inference algorithms, investigate their behavior on real data, and discuss experimental results.

-EECS students in 6-2 program can use 6.008 as one of their foundation subjects (old curriculum: EE or CS, new curriculum: EECS).
+EECS students in 6-2 program can use 6.008 as one of their foundation subjects.

 All EECS students can use 6.008 as one of their elective EECS subjects.